DaveWeathers/AI-Blackjack/README.md

 ## Get a copy of the assignment template

+1. Sign into https://git.cis.uab.edu using your CIS credentials (not your UAB credentials).

+2. Set up SSH access for your account.
+Go to https://git.cis.uab.edu/profile/keys and follow the instructions there to add an SSH key.

-1. Fork the repository for the current assignment, https://git.cis.uab.edu/cs-460/agents-blackjack, by following the link, typing in your CIS credentials, and clicking on the "Fork" button on the right hand side of the "CS 460 / Agents - Blackjack" page.
+3. Fork the repository for the current assignment, https://git.cis.uab.edu/cs-460/agents-blackjack, by following the link, and clicking on the "Fork" button on the right hand side of the "CS 460 / Agents - Blackjack" page.

-2. Give your instructor access to your fork. **I cannot grade your assignment unless you complete this step.** Click on `Settings`, then `Members`, then `New Project Member`.
+4. Give your instructor access to your fork. **I cannot grade your assignment unless you complete this step.** Click on `Settings`, then `Members`, then `New Project Member`.
 In the `People` box, search for and add the user ``bethard``.
 Under ``Project Access``, select ``Reporter``.
 Then click ``Add users``.

-3. You've successfully forked the repository and granted your instructor access, but so far your repository only exists on `git.cis.uab.edu`.
-To be able to work on the project, you will need to clone it to your local machine.
-Click on the HTTPS button and observe the URL in the box that looks like `https://git.cis.uab.edu/.../agents-blackjack.git`.
-Run the following command, replacing `<url>` with the URL from the box:
+5. Copy the code from your fork at `git.cis.uab.edu` to your local machine so that you can start editing it.
+Run the following command, replacing `<url>` with the URL displayed at the top of your fork's webpage (which looks something like `git@git.cis.uab.edu:.../agents-blackjack.git`):

         git clone <url>

-4. You should see that a directory named `agents-blackjack` has been created and populated.
+6. You should see that a directory named `agents-blackjack` has been created and populated.
 Change to that directory:

         cd agents-blackjack